 In the summer of 2010, Rabbi Javier E. Cattapan joined the Temple after serving for 12 years as spiritual leader of Temple Beth Israel-Shaare Zedek in Lima, Ohio.
 A native of Argentina, Rabbi Cattapan came to the United States in 1994 to attend Hebrew Union College in Cincinnati.
 Building on his love of music and singing, Rabbi Cattapan incorporates music from all over the Jewish world into services, classes and presentations.
 He is committed to invigorating worship and congregational life at the Temple.

 Our commitment to Tikkun Olam (repairing the world) took a new form in October 2010 with a project called Thoughtful Thursdays.
-The Temple joined with the Fort Wayne Jewish Federation and Congregation B'nai Jacob to regularly assist 85 children who attend Head Start at the Temple.
+The Temple joined with the Jewish Federation of Fort Wayne and Congregation B'nai Jacob to regularly assist 85 children who attend Head Start at the Temple.
 Through this dynamic social action program, the Jewish community sends home to the Head Start families a bag on one or two Thursdays a month with food and an educational project.
 All the Head Start families have incomes below the federal poverty level.
 The program has branched out to include a tea in December to enable some of the Jewish community volunteers to interact with the Head Start families.
 A Temple member who is a retired teacher also works with Head Start parents and teachers on educational ideas that can be utilized at home and in class.
 Most recently, some of the materials have been translated into Spanish by a volunteer.
+We received an Irving J. Fain Social Action Award from the Religious Action Center of Reform Judaism for Thoughtful Thursdays in 2013.

 In March 2012, the congregation established the L'dor Vador Legacy Society to recognize individuals whose generosity and dedication will help support future generations.
 Anyone may join the Legacy Society at any time by providing a letter of intent that they've made arrangements for a planned gift.
 Members of the Society are recognized each June at the Temple's Annual Meeting.